Menu

 Under $100

-The most basic instant-print cameras will use film.
-For less than $100, you won’t receive many advanced features or larger-than-average print sizes.
-Some of the most popular types of instant-print cameras fit in this price range.
+The most basic instant-print cameras use film.
+For less than $100, you won’t get many advanced features or larger-than-average print sizes.
+Some of the most popular types of instant-print cameras fit this price range.

-A Polaroid®-style camera in this price range might use film or ZINK technology.
-You may also be able to make prints larger than the standard credit card-sized print with a camera in this price range.
+A Polaroid-style camera in this price range might use film or Zink technology.
+You may be able to make prints larger than the standard credit card-size print with a camera in this price range.

 More than $300

-Most instant-print cameras run on the power of throwaway alkaline batteries rather than rechargeable batteries, so you will likely also have to purchase batteries on occasion.
+Most instant-print cameras run on the power of throwaway alkaline batteries rather than rechargeable batteries, so you would likely also have to purchase batteries on occasion.

-• Kids’ cameras: Some people like to give a child a Polaroid® style camera to play with, almost as an introduction to photography.
-This works well, as small kids will be thrilled with seeing the print immediately.
-However, kids will almost certainly burn through a pack of film quickly, which can become expensive over time.
-So you may want to limit the number of shots the child can take until they learn to be responsible with the film.
+• Kids’ camera: Some people like to give a child a Polaroid camera to play with as an introduction to photography.
+Small kids are thrilled to hold the finished product in their hands.
+That said, kids will almost certainly burn through a pack of film quickly, which can get expensive over time.
+You may want to limit the number of shots the child can take until they learn to be responsible with the film.

-• Relaxed photos: People tend to be more relaxed when being photographed with instant-print cameras, because they know the photos won’t be instantly shared on social media.
+• Relaxed photos: People tend to be more relaxed when they’re photographed with instant-print cameras.
+Why?
+They know the photos won’t immediately be shared on social media.

-• Weddings: If you want to create some cool-looking photos at a wedding, place some instant-print cameras on guest tables.
-The guests may create some photos that will give the bride and groom a different set of memories from the wedding.
+• Weddings: If you want some unique wedding reception photos, place instant-print cameras on guest tables.
+The guests will likely create photos that give the bride and groom a different perspective of their wedding.

 FAQ

-Q. Why do my instant prints look so poor?
+Q. Why do my instant prints look poor?

 Q. Why does the paper jam inside my instant-print camera?

-Q. Can I make any changes manually to the Polaroid® camera’s shooting settings?
+Q. Can I make changes manually to the Polaroid camera’s shooting settings?

 Q. Why are instant cameras so bulky?

-A. Most instant cameras are larger in size than point-and-shoot digital cameras or smartphone cameras.
-Instant-print cameras must be larger and thicker than simple digital cameras in order to provide interior room for the film or ZINK paper.
+A. Most instant cameras are larger than point-and-shoot digital cameras and smartphone cameras.
+Instant-print cameras must be larger and thicker than simple digital cameras in order to provide interior room for the film or Zink paper.